kusamanetwork/userguide/docs/PoS.md

 # Kusama transition to PoS

-Kusama network started as a Proof-of-Authority network and will be transitioned to Proof-of-Stake on 28 October, 2019.
+Kusama network started as a Proof-of-Authority network and will be transitioned to Proof-of-Stake on 28 October, 2019 at approximately 18:43 Zurich time.

 ## Rollout plan